The Kamada Soy Sauce Group supports and maintains three local museums.

 The current museum is located in the renovated library building.
 It became a Registered Tangible Cultural Property of Japan in 1998.

-Kamada Soy Sauce Sakaide direct sales store
+Kamada Soy Sauce Sakaide flagship store

 Kamada Soy Sauce Inc.